Walt Disney World Railroad at Magic Kingdom

 Next, there’s the Roy O. Disney, named after Walt’s brother Roy.
 Without Roy, most of the things we love and know about Disney wouldn’t have been possible.

-Roy Disney is credited for running the Disney business behind the scenes, leaving Walt with the time he needed to create and invent.
+Roy Disney is credited for running the Disney business behind the scenes, leaving Walt with the time to create and invent.

 Not having someone like Roy on your side could be detrimental to any business.
-So make sure to stop and have your picture made with him and Minnie down below the train station on Main Street.
+So make sure to stop and have your picture made with him and Minnie (Sharing the Magic statue) below the Main Street train station.

 The third train is the Walter E. Disney, named after our beloved founder and fellow dreamer.
 Who else would have a personal train that traveled on a 2600-foot track in their backyard?

-Additionally, you can find Walt Disney with Mickey (the Partners statue) down in front of the castle.
+Additionally, you can find Walt Disney with Mickey (the Partners statue) in front of Cinderella Castle.
 It’s another excellent photo option.

 If you can read the fine print below, it tells how she granted Walt permission to run his backyard railroad tracks through her flower beds.